 Mulching certainly helps; then they need much less water.

-Compost or mulch the autumn leaves places one firmly on the horns of a dilemma; it was the great need to keep the ground moist when first learning how to plant broad beans that brought us to our senses.
-Both are important.
+Compost or mulch is the question; a silly one since both are important.
+Those autumn leaves place gardeners firmly on the horns of a dilemma; it was the great need to keep the ground moist when first learning how to plant broad beans that finally enabled us to see through the confusion and brought us to our senses.

 These black bean aphids appear and get on top of plants that are stressed; in particular in dry spells when they are not getting enough water.